Netcracker/qubership-integration-catalog-library/README.md

 # Qubership Integration Platform - Catalog Library

+This component is phased out.
+The only supported branch for now are: v0.1 as it was already released.
+All important code moved into [runtime catalog repository](https://github.com/Netcracker/qubership-integration-runtime-catalog) to reduce complexity of solution. ([design time catalog](https://github.com/Netcracker/qubership-integration-designtime-catalog) code that used this library also moved to [runtime catalog repository](https://github.com/Netcracker/qubership-integration-runtime-catalog)).

 Contains model, configuration, and business logic classes that are shared between [runtime](https://github.com/Netcracker/qubership-integration-runtime-catalog) and [design-time](https://github.com/Netcracker/qubership-integration-designtime-catalog) catalog services of Qubership Integration Platform.

 ## Installation